Skip to main content

 1

-Calculate where the token account will be created:
+You can optionally verify the token account address that will be created:

 thru-cli token derive-token-account \